-The university regularly raises rates to maintain services, so this would not be a change over what we’re currently doing.
+The university regularly raised rates to maintain services, so this was not a change over what we were doing.
 Here is a breakdown of the increases in our recent history:

 We added the annual cap language for the first ten years so you would know exactly what kind of rate increase to expect.
 The cap for the remaining years would be set by the Midwest Consumer Price Index or 4%, whichever is potentially higher—which would guarantee that any additional rate changes are tied to national and regional standards, so it could be lower than the caps we’ve established for the first 10 years.

 If cancellation of an agreement would occur, what would happen to the money provided up front by the vendor?